Minoan civilization: Early Minoan

 An Early Minoan bird-shaped vessel.

 Early Minoan society developed largely continuously from local Neolithic predecessors, with some cultural influence and perhaps migration from eastern populations.
 This period saw a gradual shift from localized clan-based villages towards the more urbanized and stratified society of later periods.

 EM I (c.
 3100-2650 BC) is marked by the appearance of the first painted ceramics.
 Continuing a trend that began during the Neolithic, settlements grew in size and complexity, and spread from fertile plains towards highland sites and islands as the Minoans learned to exploit less hospitable terrain.
+Trade in this period is theorized to have used Cycladic canoes.

 EM II (c.
 2650-2200 BC) has been termed an international era.
 Trade intensified and Minoan ships began sailing beyond the Aegean to Egypt and Syria, possibly enabled by the invention of masted ships.
 Minoan material culture shows increased international influence, for instance in the adoption of Minoan seals based on the older Near Eastern seal.
 Minoan settlements grew, some doubling in size, and monumental buildings were constructed at sites that would later become palaces.

 EM III (c.
 2200-2100 BC) saw the continuation of these trends.

 Middle Minoan

 The western façade of the Palace at Knossos.
 Like other palaces, it was built during the Middle Minoan era but continually renovated throughout its existence.

 MM I (c.
 2100–1875 BC) saw the emergence of Protopalatial society.
 During MM IA (c.
 2100-1925 BC), populations increased dramatically at sites such as Knossos, Phaistos, and Malia, accompanied by major construction projects.
 During MM IB (c.
 1925-1875 BC), the first palaces were built at these sites, in areas which had been used for communal ceremonies since the Neolithic.
 Middle Minoan artisans developed new colorful paints and adopted the potter's wheel during MM IB, producing wares such as Kamares ware.

 MM II (c.
-1875–1700 BC) saw the development of the Minoan writing systems, Cretan hieroglyphic and Linear A. It ended with mass destructions generally attributed to earthquakes, though violent destruction has been considered as an alternative explanation.
+1875–1750 BC) saw the development of the Minoan writing systems, Cretan hieroglyphic and Linear A. It ended with mass destructions generally attributed to earthquakes, though violent destruction has been considered as an alternative explanation.

 MM III (c.
 1750–1700 BC) marks the beginning of the Neopalatial period.
 Most of the palaces were rebuilt with architectural innovations, with the notable exception of Phaistos.
 Cretan hieroglyphs were abandoned in favor of Linear A, and Minoan cultural influence becomes significant in mainland Greece.